 Food in the Ivory Coast was not what I expected.

 I recently spent several weeks eating my way through the economic capital of Abidjan, doing my best to sample as much of the local cuisine as possible.
-I was expecting some similarities to east African cuisines, which generally have soft and mild flavours, but west African food is not like that at all – it’s sharp and spicy, with extra chilis on top!
+I was expecting some similarities to east African cuisines, which generally have soft and mild flavours, but Ivory Coast food is not like that at all – it’s sharp and spicy, with extra chilis on top!

 As your intro to Ivorian food, I’ve collated a list of 16 things I think you should look out for on your next visit.

-Attiéké is one of the main staples in Ivory Coast and you will see it everywhere.
+Attiéké is one of the main staples in Ivory Coast cuisine and you will see it everywhere.

 It’s made from fermented cassava, which is granulated so it becomes like couscous in texture.
 You usually eat it with your hands – just smush it into a ball and pop it in your mouth, similar to how the Indians eat rice and curry.